Flat Fee Landlord

 Every property management company in Northern Virginia charges in one of two ways:

 The flat fee model charges a fixed monthly amount — the same number every month regardless of what your property rents for.
 Whether rents go up, whether you're in Manassas or McLean, the fee doesn't change.
+This model has grown significantly in Northern Virginia over the past decade as landlords have realized that the management workload doesn't scale with rent.

 The Real Math: Northern Virginia Rents